 Rove the lagoon, the uplands and shore…..leave no child indoors, come out and explore!
 Nature play begins here!

-Nature play begins here!
 Join our FREE Family Nature Club as we explore the exciting outdoor experiences Brevard County has to offer.
 Our monthly Saturday morning meet-ups will help families discover new outdoor experiences and often include giveaways.
-Free registration required.
-Email firstname.lastname@example.org for more information.
-Click HERE for 2019 dates and locations.
+Registration is required, email Kristen at email@example.com.

 Bring your family out for a nature walk on the Zoo’s Linear Trail!
 If your family has never visited the Zoo’s Linear Trail this is the perfect family morning or evening stroll to get out and see what you might discover!
-The 10-foot wide boardwalk forged from recycled-plastic planks winds through the wetlands and oak hammocks on a 1.1-mile route.
+The 10-foot wide boardwalk forged from recycled-plastic planks winds through the wetlands and oak hammocks.
 The trail is located at the end of the road, just past the Zoo’s main parking lots and is open during regular Zoo hours.

 For children ages 5 to 12

 Jr. Zoo Crew offers a unique opportunity for homeschool students to explore interesting and current topics in science and conservation.
-Each module is themed and classes are held from 2 to 4 PM.
 Ages 9 to 12 is drop-off and ages 5 to 8 is optional drop-off.
 Learn more.

 Your toddler will delight in showing you how to get dirty while experiencing nature through crafts, activities, play centers, animal visitors and guided Zoo excursions.
 Learn more.